zanuka/leaderport-core-ui/docs/frontend-details.md

 # Front-end Details
-Valkran's front end is designed to provide a seamless, responsive, and real-time leaderboard experience.
+LeaderPort's front end is designed to provide a seamless, responsive, and real-time leaderboard experience.
 It leverages Vue 3's Composition API for efficient component design, integrates TanStack's powerful libraries for data management, and uses Tailwind CSS for a clean, intuitive interface.

 Key features of the front end include:
 - Responsive design for both mobile and desktop browsers